Overcome Network Outages and Disruptions with Back-up Connectivity

 Managing Infrastructure from Anywhere

 The flexibility to access and manage devices from anywhere is a fundamental capability of out-of-band management.
-Digi console servers, such as Digi Connect IT 4, help enable continuous network uptime by functioning as an always-on cellular out-of-band gateway in remote locations such as branch offices, kiosks, retail stores and distributed infrastructure.
+Digi console servers, such as Digi Connect® IT 4 and Opengear Resilience Gateways, help enable continuous network uptime by functioning as an always-on cellular out-of-band gateway in remote locations such as branch offices, kiosks, retail stores and distributed infrastructure.

 In addition, Digi Remote Manager — Digi’s centralized security and management platform — provides a unique form of out-of-band management through its integrated console terminal.
 Administrators can perform out-of-band management with virtually any enterprise hardware through a serial connection using a combination of Remote Manager and Digi cellular products running the Digi Accelerated Linux (DAL) operating system.
 Digi Remote Manager allows devices to avoid using static IP addresses, providing greater security and management flexibility.
 An SMS emergency recovery mechanism enables administrators to reboot remote Digi devices even if they aren't currently transmitting TCP/IP data.